spdx/license-coverage-grader/README.md

 This is just for safety, because before each command of the project is run (spdx document scan or pacakge analysis), these requirements are checked for installation if need be.
 So, one could skip this step and start using the project right away.

+### 8- Install the project with pip.
+Change the directory back to the project root,
+`cd ..`
+By now, you should be at:
+`license-grader-env/license-coverage-grader` , with the virtual environment activated.

+This will give you access to a whole new lot of `non fab` commands, as described below.

 ## Available terminal commands / functions

 Requirement: